Sleeve pic via Psychedelic sixties.

 R&R in Technicolor

-transitions to glorious Technicolor?
-The :59 mark in this song always affected me the same way.
+transitions to glorious Technicolor.
 Depending on your taste, or perhaps your fondness for two-tiered harpsichords or your political stance on Eric Clapton, you might feel differently.
-And on some days it reverse for me, the raw, chugging middle throwing the brightly-colored exoticism of the opening verse and chorus into harsh, below-ground B&W rumble.
+And on some days it reverse for me too, the raw, chugging middle throwing the brightly-colored exoticism of the opening verse and chorus into harsh, below-ground B&W rumble.
 Such is the glory of mid-1960s rock and roll: B&W to color to B&W in the same song.